 Reality Church of Boston is a non-denominational church that believes in the complete authority of the Christian scriptures for our life and practice.
-We hold to the essential orthodox Christian beliefs as best expressed in the Apostles' Creed (below) and Nicene Creed.

 Jesus Christ is fully God and fully human.
 He is the sole Mediator, risen from the grave, who is able to restore the broken relationship, and the resulting alienation, between God and people (John 14:6; Acts 4:12).